rktjmp/lush.nvim/BUILD.md

 variations or configuration options and simply want to let non-lush users use your colorscheme.

-## Exporting a colorscheme to VimL
+## Exporting a colorscheme to Vim Script

-To ship our colorscheme as a viml file, we will need to:
+To ship our colorscheme as a vimscript file, we will need to:

 - load our colorscheme.
-- convert it to viml.
+- convert it to vimscript.
 - save the output to a file.

-We will use the `lush_to_viml` and `overwrite` transforms.
+We will use the `lush_to_vimscript` and `overwrite` transforms.

 Our build file would look something like this: